 - NFER British Spelling Test Series

-Targets are set in three different ways.
+Targets are set in different ways including.

 Individual Target Plans ( ITPs) are driven by the pupil’s learning, therapeutic and social needs and directly relate to the ongoing objectives and outcomes from the EHCP/Annual review.
 These relate to the areas of Personal and Social Development, literacy, numeracy and communication.